NPellet/visualizer/Developing.md

 ### Bump and release

-To release a new version of the Visualizer, run a command like `grunt build:patch --release`.
+To release a new version of the Visualizer, run a command like `grunt bump:patch --release`.
 This will bump the version number, commit the files with a release message, tag the release in Git, then it will immediately bump the version to the next prerelease, commit again and push the changes to GitHub.